dnarayanan/desikasgroupofawesomedocs/running_galaxy_simulations.rst

 simulation only.
 Please see below for initial conditions generation for cosmological zoom in simulations.

+Unfortunately, the IC generation is slightly different for Gizmo vs Arepo because why would things be easy.
+Where differences exist, we'll note them.

 For MUSIC, you'll
 need a few libraries (compiler, GSL and FFTW loaded at the least).
 I